 University of Hong Kong

 The University of Hong Kong (HKU) is Hong Kong's oldest and most pre-eminent research university.
 The University has grown to embrace almost all the major areas of teaching and can confidently claim to be one of the leading universities in Asia.
 It is currently ranked 23rd in the world.
 There are ten Faculties including: Architecture, Arts, Business and Economics, Dentistry, Education, Engineering, Law and Medicine.
 HKU has an especially strong reputation in arts and humanities, social sciences, life sciences and biomedicine.
-HKU is also one of the 3 Campus Programme host universities.

 Eligibility for King's students